AnIdiotInvests/anidiotinvests.github.io/_posts/2022-03-04-hunting-for-stability-in-a-crazy-market.md

 ### Invest in Different Asset Types, Not Just Stocks.

 It is also a good idea to put a portion of your portfolio into different asset types.
-Some examples would be commodities (like gold), physical Real Estate, bonds, and crypto.
+Some examples would be commodities (like gold), physical real estate, bonds, and crypto.

 While there are still correlations in performance between these classes, they are not always directly correlated.
 This can make it much easier to weather economic downturns if only a portion of your portfolio is doing poorly.

 For example, If the real estate market crashes, then a globally diversified stock portfolio may still be doing fine.
 So you are not exposed to as much drawdown.

-## Strategies and Simple Tricks
+## 3 Strategies and Simple Tricks

-There are some tactics you can use to aid in your overall strategy that could help keep you from self sabotaging your portfolio as well.
+Here are some tactics that you can use to aid in your overall strategy.
+These topcs could also help keep you from self sabotaging your portfolio as well.

+I personally have a hard time with the third option.

-### Looking for Low Volatility While Back Testing
+### 1. Looking for Low Volatility While Back Testing

 Back testing is the process of using tools and graphs to research historical performance and metrics of an existing or hypothetical portfolio.
 This process can be extremely useful to review and make changes before any money is actually invested.
 My favorite tool to use is Portfolioslab.com.

 This is not done often enough in my opinion.
 Back in the day this was not very easy, but now there are tons of free tools that allow you to compare assets and investment vehicles years ago to when they were created to now.

-### Value Investing
+### 2. Value Investing

 The premise behind value investing involves looking for individual companies or funds that contain companies which have good balance sheets, revenue, and historical evidence of success.